fpco/fuzzcheck/README.md

 exception is generated, the error report looks like this:

     f "Hello": <text of actual exception here>

+You may also use `rand`, which is just a shorter synonym for QuickCheck's `arbitrary`, for generating a type-appropriate random value automatically:

+    "label" ?> f <$> rand

 Another option is to use `gen`, which takes for its argument any combinator from QuickCheck that generates an appropriately typed `Gen` value.
 For